How Does LendingTree Get Paid?

 Example: How deducting home equity loan interest works

-Let’s say you purchased a home in 2020 — then, in 2023, you took out a home equity loan for $100,000 to cover renovations.
-All of the interest you paid on that home equity loan would be tax-deductible.
+Let’s say you purchased a home in 2020 — then, in June of 2025, you took out a home equity loan for $100,000 to cover renovations.
+All of the interest you paid on that home equity loan would be tax-deductible for the 2025 tax year.

 How to claim the home equity loan interest deduction (for tax year 2025)